Reference 07 — Host embedding

 Monitor subscribes:

-A wildcard subscription per link aggregates everything from every robot into the monitor’s recorder; each producer streams deliveries back along the consumer’s accumulated return route.
+A subtree subscription per link (RFC-0005) — subscribing to the connection vertex observes it and every descendant, so no pattern grammar is involved — aggregates everything from every robot into the monitor’s recorder; each producer streams deliveries back along the consumer’s accumulated return route.
 Conformance: P1 on each robot, P2 on the monitor.

-The full path of one remote delivery — emphasizing that every dispatch step uses pre-encoded PATH bytes, no string parsing happens on the hot path:
+The full path of one remote delivery.
+Every dispatch step uses pre-encoded PATH bytes; no string parsing happens on the hot path.

 sequenceDiagram